captainkee25/SE-model-XENONnT-code/README.md

 4. broken_power_law = A continuous broken power law density function fit to the time differences between each SE and the preceeding S2
 5. cumulative_power_law = The cumulative power law function as described by Eq.
 4 and 5. in the report.
 Fit to 2000 S2 peaks and the SEs associated with it

+The folder "All plots" includes all the plots included in the report.

 "notebook_containing_fits_3hr_run.ipynb" is the main notebook used for the results.
 It shows these fits and explores some various properties of the SE signals used to develop these models

+Finally "test_notebook_100s_run.ipynb" shows the results from a 100s snapshot of data from a different run that was used in the beginning stages and set the ground work for the models.
+Perhaps the results are interesting :)